THE SHIPYARD

 In

-during a major refit, the rear (center) engine was increased from 10 to 15
+refit, the rear (center) engine was increased from 10 to 15 units, shields

-units, shields increased by six units each, and two drone racks were added.
+increased by six units each, and two drone racks were added.
+These rear Drone

-These rear Drone Racks were type-G. (Designers note: I added the drone racks to
+Racks were type-G. (Designers note: I added the drone racks to the wings,

 In